EnviDat/monitoring-backend/chart/README.md

 # EnviDat Monitoring Backend Chart

-Chart for EnviDat Monitoring Backend in Django REST Framework.
+Chart for EnviDat Monitoring Backend in Django.

 - Interfaces with production database.
 - Can autoscale with load.